aekiti/superchat/README.md

-# Superchat
+# Superchat Contract
-A defi chat system for the Superhero æpp built by the ækiti æmbassy participant of the HumanDefiHæck.
+The defi chat contract management system for the Superhero æpp built by the ækiti æmbassy participant of the HumanDefiHæck.